fxkr/quantified-typing/CONTRIBUTING.md

 I went for a traditional thread-based approach.
 I do not consider this optimal, but I have gotten used to single-threaded, event-driven designs (typically based on libraries around epoll, like uloop or libevent) and wanted to try something different for once.
-It is nice in that it makes the code look more straightforward.
+It is nice in that it makes the code look more straightforward (even though of course the appearance is deceiving; in reality this concurrency based on shared memory and synchronization primitives is unnecessarily complex).

 ## Useful tools